mars0i/masonclj/README.md

 ## What else do you need to know?

 The documentation here doesn't provide introductions to Clojure or MASON.
 MASON has a detailed PDF manual that begins with a tutorial and a example.
 To read the MASON manual, you'll need to know a little bit of Java or have enough experience to figure it out as you read.
 You will also have to learn a bit more about Clojure-Java interop than is usually necessary, but studying the source under the *example* directory with good interop resources and the MASON manual and classdocs at hand is probably a good strategy.
 (My *majure* repo includes some Clojure implementations of the Students example from the MASON tutorial.
 It's possible that it might be useful to look at that while reading the tutorial in the MASON manual.
 However, the examples in that repo are poor illustrations of good Clojure style.)

 The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop I've encountered, but I know of no completely comprehensive source.
 Some of the documents here may help a little, but they don't go into detail.

+## And

+Please feel free to ask questions, provide feedback, submit issues, pull requests, etc.

 ## License